 California Man Pleads Guilty to Meth Conspiracy

-Under federal statutes, Muhammad is subject to a mandatory minimum sentence of ten years in federal prison without parole, and up to a sentence of life in federal prison without parole.
-The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of the defendant will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
+Under federal statutes, Delatorre is subject to a mandatory minimum sentence of 10 years in federal prison without parole, up to a sentence of life in federal prison without parole.
+The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of the defendants will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case was prosecuted by Assistant U.S. Attorney Lawrence E. Miller.
-It was investigated by the Drug Enforcement Administration, the FBI and the U.S. Postal Inspection Service.
+This case is being prosecuted by Assistant U.S. Attorney Abram McGull II.
+It was investigated by the Drug Enforcement Administration and the Springfield, Mo., Police Department.